Feel free to reach out! Our knowledgeable team is here to help. Call us anytime or drop us an email – we’re at your

 The tour starts south to the Berber village of Aroumd passing the jagged Western High Atlas peaks of the Toubkal Massif overlooking ancient irrigated terraced fields of barley, corn, and vegetables and always surrounded by almond and walnut trees.
 We thence carry on for another Half an Hour to get to our lunch which will be served among a Berber family in the village of Achayn prior to setting off back down the other side of the valley back to Imlil for the night with dinner in a typical Berber family house.

-Starting afresh day enjoy the magical sunshine on the flourished valleys & the marvelous typical Berber villages, You leave Imlil for a real discovery of the surroundings Berber villages and local people meeting.
+Starting afresh day enjoy the magical sunshine on the flourished valleys & the marvelous typical Berber villages, You leave Imlil for a real discovery of the surroundings of Berber villages and local people meeting.
 After a few hours of hiking, stop for our field picnic lunch under walnut groves and relax near the river.
-The walking tour goes further with a spectacular view over Imlil valley & Toubkal Summit.
+The walking tour goes further with a spectacular view over Imlil Valley & Toubkal Summit.
 Dinner and night at the typical luxury Kasbah Hotel.

 After several stops to take photographs, you will continue your travel to Essaouira.
 You’ll visit the Skala Fortress, the port, the souks, and see Thuya wood carved by artisans, walking through the alleys of the medina and past the hundreds of handicrafts.
-Today you will have lunch in a Moroccan way, bought fishes ‘cooked to order.
+Today you will have lunch in a Moroccan way, bought fish ‘cooked to order.
 The afternoon is free to walk and explore by yourself.
 Overnight accommodation with dinner and breakfast at Hotel.

 Starting our day to explore the medina with a locale guide.
 You will have the opportunity to see the Mellah, the former Jewish quarter, and The Medina as a UNESCO World Heritage Site with beautiful arts and crafts to be found, including objects carved out of local Thuya wood.
 You will enjoy a mint tea in one of the local cafés and explore the Atlantic-facing sandy beach.
 A night with breakfast at Hotel